AussieSeaweed/gameservice/README.rst

 GameFrame
 =========

-GameFrame is a Python package for various game implementations.
+GameFrame is a Python package for a general game framework.

-The following games are already implemented in GameFrame...
+It provides base classes for implementing simple games.
+In addition some example games are already implemented in GameFrame...

 - Tic Tac Toe
 - Rock Paper Scissors

-In addition, many poker game variants are implemented on `PokerTools <https://pokertools.readthedocs.io/>`_ package.
+Many poker game variants are also implemented on the `PokerTools <https://pokertools.readthedocs.io/>`_ package.

 The full documentation is available at `Read the Docs <https://gameframe.readthedocs.io/>`_.